Your free body corporate dictionary – Queensland

 Committee code of conduct

-A committee code of conduct is a code for committee members to act in the best interests of the body corporate.
+A committee code of conduct is a set of rules for committee members, which outline how to act in the best interests of the body corporate.
 Schedule 1A of the Body Corporate and Community Management Scheme Act 1997 outlines how a body corporate committee must adopt a committee code of conduct.
+The code of conduct will generally state committee members must act honestly and fairly, must disclose conflicts of interest, must not cause a nuisance, and must comply with body corporate legislation.

 Fire safety installations